 Our keynote speaker will be Risa Goluboff, the 12th, and the first female, Dean of the University of Virginia School of Law.
-Goluboff is a nationally-renowned legal historian whose scholarship and teaching focuses on American constitutional and civil rights law, and especially their historical development in the 20th century.
-She is chairing the working group of UVA deans and other University community members assessing the University’s response to the Charlottesville events of Aug.
+Goluboff is a nationally-renowned legal historian, constitutional law expert, and educator.
+She will share her thoughts on how change happens and discuss her role chairing the working group of UVA deans and other University community members assessing the University’s response to the Charlottesville events of Aug.
 11-12, 2017.

 Goluboff is the author of The Lost Promise of Civil Rights (Harvard, 2007), which won the 2010 Order of the Coif Biennial Book Award and the 2008 James Willard Hurst Prize.
 Her second book, Vagrant Nation: Police Power, Constitutional Change, and the Making of the 1960s (Oxford, 2016) was supported by a 2009 John Simon Guggenheim Foundation Fellowship in Constitutional Studies and a 2012 Frederick Burkhardt Residential Fellowship from the American Council of Learned Societies.
 It received the American Historical Association’s 2017 Littleton-Griswold Prize, the 2017 Lillian Smith Book Award, the 2017 John Phillip Reid Book Award and the 2016 David J. Langum, Sr. Prize in American Legal History, among other honors.
 Goluboff is also co-editor (with Myriam Gilles) of Civil Rights Stories (Foundation Press, 2008), and the author of numerous shorter works.